-Hannah Reed, MS, LPC, RPT
+Hannah Reed, MS, LPC, RPT (she/her)

 Hannah, therapist at Willow & Moss Counseling, smiling warmly in a professional setting, offering trauma therapy with a compassionate and client-centered approach.